isc-projects/stork/doc/dev/hook.rst

     callouts from different hooks.

 hook executor
-    It is responsible for manage callout carrier instances and execute the callouts.
+    It is responsible for managing callout carrier instances and executing the callouts.

 hook manager